HelloWorld-1017/HelloWorld-1017.github.io/_posts/Python/2024-07-28-Caption-Images-by-A-Pretrained-Image-Captioning-Model.md

 loss:  0.0
 ```

-By the way, if the image to be tested has four channels, i.e. RGBA, an error will occur.
-We should convert it into three channels[^10].
+By the way, if an image has four channels, i.e. RGBA, an error will occur.
+At this point, we should convert it to that with three channels[^10].

 <br>

 # In closing

-Look at those [images](#multiple-images) and their [corresponding captions](#multiple-captions), truth to be told, ability of the model is really limited.
-The book attribute it to “insufficient” training samples---the model didn’t ever seen images with certain content while training.
-But on the other hand, believe deep training, without too many rules, is fascinating and promising (and surely it is):
+Look at those [images](#multiple-images) and their [corresponding captions](#multiple-captions).
+Truth to be told, captioning ability of the model is really limited.
+The book attributes it to “insufficient” training samples---the model didn’t ever seen images with certain content while training.
+But on the other hand, believe such deep training technology, without too many rules, is fascinating and promising (and surely it is):

 <div class="quote--left" markdown="1">